 Unlike some cities, Wagoner isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wagoner are a mix of both white- and blue-collar jobs.
-Overall, Wagoner is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Wagoner who work in office and administrative support (15.52%), sales jobs (11.41%), and healthcare (8.23%).
+Overall, Wagoner is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Wagoner who work in office and administrative support (11.30%), sales jobs (10.28%), and healthcare (8.04%).

-The percentage of adults in Wagoner with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.93% of adults in Wagoner have a bachelor's degree or advanced degree.
+The percentage of adults in Wagoner who are college-educated is close to the national average for all communities of 21.84%: 18.27% of the adults in Wagoner have a bachelor's degree or advanced degree.

-The per capita income in Wagoner in 2010 was $16,925, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
-This equates to an annual income of $67,700 for a family of four.
+The per capita income in Wagoner in 2018 was $21,149, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,596 for a family of four.
 However, Wagoner contains both very wealthy and poor people as well.

 Wagoner is an extremely ethnically-diverse city.
 The people who call Wagoner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wagoner residents report their race to be White, followed by Native American.
-Important ancestries of people in Wagoner include Irish, English, Dutch, and Italian.
+Important ancestries of people in Wagoner include Irish, German, English, European, and Scottish.

 The most common language spoken in Wagoner is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.